 How do I nominate someone to be our next bishop?

 Will we know everyone who applies to be bishop?

 No. In order to respect the confidentiality of everyone who applies, we will only publish the list of the names of the 3-5 candidates on our slate for Bishop after they have been presented to the Standing Committee.

 Who votes for the next bishop?

-A special electing convention will be held on February 9, 2019 at Trinity Cathedral to elect the 8th Bishop of the Diocese.
+A special electing convention will be held on February 9, 2019 at Faith Episcopal Church, Cameron Park, to elect the 8th Bishop of the Diocese.
 The voting membership of the Convention is composed of members of the Clergy canonically and actually resident in the Diocese and lay delegates, elected as members in accordance with the Canons of our diocese.
 Please note that the delegates elected at 2018 annual Parish Meetings (as directed by Canon) will be the delegates voting at the special convention.